Nikolai Andrianov

 Nikolai Yefimovich Andrianov (Никола́й Ефи́мович Андриа́нов; 14 October 1952 – 21 March 2011) was a Soviet and Russian gymnast.

 He held the record for men for the most Olympic medals at 15 (7 gold medals, 5 silver medals, 3 bronze medals) until Michael Phelps surpassed him at the 2008 Beijing Summer Olympics.
 Andrianov is the third athlete (male or female) in cumulative Olympic medals after Phelps's 28 and Larisa Latynina's 18.
 Andrianov won the most medals at the 1976 Summer Olympics with 6 individual medals and one team medal.
 Within the sport of Men's Artistic Gymnastics, he also holds the men's record for most individual Olympic medals (12) and shares the male record for most individual Olympic gold medals in gymnastics (6) with Boris Shakhlin and Dmitry Bilozerchev (the latter of which only if you count the 1984 Alternate Olympics).
 In many other rankings among all-time medal winners at the Olympic, World, and European levels, he ranks very high (for example, he is second only to Vitaly Scherbo in total individual medal counts at either the gold level or any level at the combined Olympic and World levels as well as at the combined Olympic, World, and European levels), easily making him one of the most decorated gymnasts of all time.
+He ranks as the fourth-most decorated Olympian of all time.

 Early life and Olympic career

+Andrianov and his four sisters were raised by a single mother who frequently worked double shifts at a chemical plant to provide for them.
+He recalled himself as a poorly behaved child who began to smoke early and frequently skipped school, and he credited gymnastics, and in particular his coach, Nikolai Tolkachov, with improving his character.

-Andrianov entered the Children and Youth Sports School of the Burevestnik sports society in Vladimir at age 11.
+He entered the Children and Youth Sports School of the Burevestnik sports society in Vladimir at age 11.
 His first international success came in 1971 at the European Championships in Madrid, where he won two gold medals.
 Between 1971 and 1980 he won many international gymnastics competitions, including the Olympic Games, world championships and European championships.

 Andrianov's first Olympic medal was a gold in the 1972 floor competition.
 He dominated the 1976 gymnastics competition, winning four golds, including the all-around, two silvers, and a bronze.
 These medals included golds in the floor exercises, rings, and vault, as well as a prized gold in the 1976 all-around.
 His record of four gymnastic golds at a single games stood until Vitaly Scherbo won six other medals in 1992.

 Andrianov took the Olympic Oath for athletes at the 1980 Summer Olympics in Moscow.
 In the gymnastics competition, he won two more golds, two silvers, and a bronze.
 Andrianov's golds in that Olympics were in the vault and team competition, his silvers were in the all-around and floor exercises, and his bronze medal was in the horizontal bar.
 He retired shortly after that year's Olympics.